JonathonLuiten/TrackEval/Readme.md

 ## Contact

 If you encounter any problems with the code, please contact [Jonathon Luiten](https://www.vision.rwth-aachen.de/person/216/) (luiten at vision dot rwth-aachen dot de).
+If anything is unclear, or hard to use, please leave a comment either via email or as an issue and I would love to help.

+## Dedication

+This codebase was built for you, in order to make your life easier!
+For anyone doing research on tracking or using trackers, please don't hesitate to reach out with any comments or suggestions on how things could be improved.

+## Contributing

+We welcome contributions of new metrics and new supported benchmarks.
+Also any other new features or code improvements.
+Send a PR, an email, or open an issue detailing what you'd like to add/change to begin a conversation.

 ## Citing TrackEval